-Sheila Haennicke is a college classmate of our artistic director, Jonathan Miller.
-Sheila’s mother is an Alzheimer’s patient, and her dad, Bob Black, sings with Encore in Arlington Heights.
+Sheila Haennicke is a social worker in the Alzheimer’s field and a college classmate of our artistic director, Jonathan Miller.
+Sheila’s mother has Alzheimer’s disease, and her dad, Bob Black, sings with Encore in Arlington Heights.
 Sheila wrote this touching reflection after watching her dad perform with Encore at the Arlington Heights Memorial Library this past May.
 What a beautiful testament to the way choral singing can stretch us to be our best selves.

 “Dad looks nervous,” says my sister Carolyn.
 It’s true.
 Our poised and proper father, wearing a black cashmere blazer with a Ralph Lauren shirt and tie, is looking uncharacteristically uneasy before the start of his first performance with the Encore Chorus for seniors.